dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ## Components
 4. **Use a Canvas Scaler with consistent resolution across all Canvases** </br>
-If you have more than one canvas, make sure to utilize a preset for Canvas Scaler that will have a **certain UI Scale mode** and a **Reference Resolution** that will match your target platform's most common resolution.
+If you have more than one canvas, make sure to utilize a preset for the Canvas Scaler that will have a **certain UI Scale mode** and a **Reference Resolution** that will match your target platform's most common resolution.

 ![Alt](canvas_scaler.png)